pimatic/pimatic-shell-execute/README.md

 ### ShellPresenceSensor Device

-You can define a presence sensor whose state gets updated with the output of shell command:
+You can define a presence sensor whose state gets updated with the output of shell command.
+In some use cases the shell command may only detect an external device triggered a "present" event, but cannot detect its absence.
+In such cases, when the`ShellPresenceSensor` is "present" it needs to be automatically reset to "absent" after some time.
+For this you can set to `autoReset` property to true:

     {
       "id": "presence",
       "name": "NGINX Server",
       "class": "ShellPresenceSensor",
       "command": "pgrep nginx >/dev/null && echo 1 || echo 0"
+      "autoReset": false,
+      "resetTime": 10000
     }

 For device configuration options see the [device-config-schema](device-config-schema.coffee) file.